Questions Asked the Most

 - The regular absorbency pads are good for light to moderate flows.
 They are 100% cotton, with a layer of terry cloth (towel material) inside for absorbency.
 Cotton is a moisture wicking and breathable fabric, which allows menstrual fluid to dry rapidly, keeping you comfy and dry.
 This also means that these cloth pads can absorb a surprising amount of fluid!

 - The overnight cloth pads are great for heavy flows, and for overnight use.
 Overnight pads are longer than heavy pads, and flare out at each end.
 These pads are made of cotton flannel, cotton terry cloth, and PUL lining.
-In the overnights, the PUL lining extends throughout the entire base of the pad, so even the wings are leakproof!
+The PUL lining extends throughout the entire base of the pad, so even the wings are leakproof!
 The PUL is punctured at the front end of the pad with a semicircle of stitching, and the two snaps on the wings.

 - Cloth liners are lovely for really light days, every day use, and as a backup for a tampon or menstrual cup.
 They are made of five layers of cotton.
 They are soft, barely noticeable, and peace of mind for that bit of protection.